lasmate/Ao3-S-cli/README.md

 - [ ] use as little dependencies as possible
 - [ ] make it as posix compliant as possible
 - [ ] make it easy to use for any OS
-- [ ] fzf option would be nice but not gonna work on it till the basic version is done
+- [ ] =>fzf option would be nice but not gonna work on it till the basic version is done
 - **front menu must have those working options** :

 >- - [ ] read a fic in terminal
->- - [ ] download a fic as either a txt or epub or pdf (might wanna use zatura for that)
+>- - [ ] download a fic as pdf
 >- - [ ] update the script

 - **(R/DL)submenu should have those working options** :